The post-festum page of the twenty-fifth workshop

 o What can we learn from the model in which all fermions have come by the fermionization from original bosons?

-o What are the internal degrees of freedom of the second quantized fermions and fields?
+o What are the internal degrees of freedom of the second quantized fermions and fields?* What are the internal degrees of freedom of the second quantized boson fields?

 o Many other open problems.